sekrupke/bi-mini-project-p02/README.md

 The image describes the structure of the data set (number of files in /additional reduced for image):
 ![Thesis topics data description](presentation/thesis_topics_data.png)

 `Note: The HTML-Export in the data set only contains the first three pages and the last page of the thesis topic list.
-This unintentionally missing data is considered by best effort but may result in inconsistent results later on!`
+This unintentionally missing data is considered by best effort (see Step 4: ETL) but may result in inconsistent results later on!`

 The first step is to analyze the given data and data fields across the files in the data set.
 Analyzing the HTML Exports and CSV/JSON-files yields to a list of all available data fields, with some internal fields only given in the CSV/JSON-files like the "topic_id".